christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ### Processing in R
 Initial PCA on annotated data suggests that major batch-related factor is library size.
+PCs 3-6 show some differences by tissue (and batch), which is cool.

+There might be a problem with D from Retina 7...
+It's further from the other D samples on PC3-7 than I'd expect.
+But it isn't crazy far, so I'll leave it in for now.

-PCs 3-5 show some differences by tissue, which is cool.
-If necessary, I can run ComBat and check that it doesn't remove the tissue-based differences.
+If necessary, I can run ComBat and check that it doesn't remove the tissue-based differences, but it may not even be necessary.

-- [ ] Label Retina 7 into its own batch instead of keeping it in the same batch as Retina 6.
+- [x] Label Retina 7 into its own batch instead of keeping it in the same batch as Retina 6.
 I think they're from the same library but the samples were prepped with different protocols, as Susana mentioned that she thinks she submitted too much RNA for the Retina 7 samples.

-- [ ] Scale counts to TPM and see how that looks by PCA (see https://statquest.org/2015/07/09/rpkm-fpkm-and-tpm-clearly-explained/ and https://hbctraining.github.io/DGE_workshop/lessons/02_DGE_count_normalization.html).

 - [ ] edgeR, DESeq, and DESeq2 all have their own methods of correcting for library size, so they all want the raw count data.
-But may be good to also run PCA on their normalized counts and confirm that tissue-based differences are maintained.
+Will run PCA on their normalized counts and confirm that tissue-based differences are maintained.
+	* I could normalize the raw counts to TPM - see https://statquest.org/2015/07/09/rpkm-fpkm-and-tpm-clearly-explained/ and https://hbctraining.github.io/DGE_workshop/lessons/02_DGE_count_normalization.html - but word on Biostars is that DESeq2 counts are at least as good, if not better, so there's no reason to write the extra code.

+- [ ] If the DESeq2 normalized counts still show a strong batch effect, run ComBat and test again.